drmomalik/codedtitles/README.md

 ## Case 5: Add tag

-Lastly, if user wants to add a tag to variables after it is run through the function, an argument is provided.
-We also demonstrate how you can choose to only apply this function to select columns if desired.
-We will add a tag "_bl" to columns 4-7 to specify them as baseline data
+Lastly, if user wants to add a tag to the end of the new variable names, an argument is provided to do this.
+In addition to demonstrating this tag argument, we also show have this function can be applied to only certain pre-specified columns.
+We will add a tag "_bl" to columns 4-7 to denote them as baseline data, as on example.

 ```{r}
 new_names <- codevar(data[,4:7], max_length = 3, split = FALSE, tag = "_bl")